Kiran Haq

 Kiran Haq is a Pakistani television actress.
-Haq had a supporting role in 2011 series Akbari Asghari.
+Haq had a supporting role in the 2011 series Akbari Asghari.
 She has appeared as lead in several television serials including Shehr-e-Ajnabi, Maan, Tum Mere Kya Ho, Sangdil, Khaali Haath and Naulakha.

 Career

 Haq started out as a fashion model.
-In 2010, Haq became a television actress, appearing in a number of dramas and serials.
+In 2010, she became a television actress, appearing in a number of dramas and serials.
 She debuted in Tere Pehlu Mein as Kiran.
 In 2014, Haq was cast in the lead role of Ufaq in the drama series Shehr-e-Ajnabi, which first aired in Pakistan on the A-Plus Entertainment channel.